metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

 Sometimes Authors create characters and also write under that name, while giving this character things like a backstory or have them appear in their work.
 This is different from regular pen names in that a Persona is presented as its own thing, not just a character *in* the story, but also as the writer of the work in question.
 Examples:<br>
-The writer (Daniel Handler)[https://bookbrainz.org/author/394ac1e3-69e8-4eed-afaa-bb06f877c96e] who writes under the pseudonym Lemony Snicket, a character and supposed author of 'A Series of Unfortunate Events'.
+The writer [Daniel Handler](https://bookbrainz.org/author/394ac1e3-69e8-4eed-afaa-bb06f877c96e) who writes under the pseudonym Lemony Snicket, a character and supposed author of 'A Series of Unfortunate Events'.

 #### Pen Names
-We do not add pen names as separate authors, instead we use [author credits](#author-credits) to XXX how an edition was credited as another name.
+We do not add pen names as separate authors, instead we use [author credits](#author-credits) to show how an edition was credited with another name.
 (note an illustration would be good here)
 Additionally an alias[link to section about aliases] should also be added to the author entity.
-Example:<br>
+Examples:<br>
 [Stephen King](https://bookbrainz.org/author/128d9490-ee19-4270-a070-32e0a36847f5) has aliases and is credited as, Richard Bachman and Beryl Evans

 ### What about people who have not written anything?
 Someone who never wrote anything, but about whom several biographies have been written, for example, can be added to BookBrainz.
 Another relevant metric is if they link 2 or more Author entities. c.f https://community.metabrainz.org/t/concerning-the-new-is-about-relation/497088/16